bfagundez/remotelog/README.md

 Remote logging api / web ui

-This application receives logging information to the /log endpoint

-Once running can be used with standard Python logging module:
+This application receives logging information to the /log endpoint to be used with standard Python logging module:

 	http_handler = logging.handlers.HTTPHandler(
         	execution_parameters.remoteLogURL,